 Upon student request the Evaluations Office at Palomar College will provide certification of appropriate general education course work.
-Official transcripts from other colleges and universities must be on file before submitting the application, and will be reviewed for inclusion in the certification process.
+Official transcripts from other colleges and universities, Advanced Placement exams, and International Baccalaureate exams must be on file before submitting the petition, and will be reviewed for inclusion in the certification process.